faq about bariatric surgery

 Why should someone consider a Bariatric/Metabolic surgery procedure?

-Current research suggests that one in three Americans is obese.
+Current research suggests that one in three Americans are obese.
 Obesity is associated with serious health conditions, including high blood pressure, heart disease, sleep apnea (serious sleep disorder), heartburn or reflux, cerebral artery disease (stroke), diabetes mellitus (sugar diabetes), asthma, osteoarthritis, infertility, or cancer of the breast, colon, prostate or uterus.
 Usually within the first six months after a Bariatric/Metabolic surgery procedure, patients will no longer need to take medications for these conditions.

 What is the recovery time following weight loss surgery?